ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_4.rst

 Python 3
 --------
-- Ansible Core Engine and Core modules will be tested on Python 3
+- Ansible Core Engine and Core modules will be tested on Python 3 **(working, additional coverage required)**
 - Communicate with Linux distros to provide Ansible running on Python 3
-- Check for Python 3 tests on core modules and create any missing
+- Check for Python 3 tests on core modules and create any missing **(tests added, additional tests required)**

 Ansible-Config
 --------------